 - sea salt and freshly ground black pepper, to taste

 Preheat the oven to 375 degrees F and line a baking sheet with parchment paper.
-Toast the almonds for about 8 to 10 minutes, or until golden brown.
+Spread the almonds in the prepared pan and toast for about 8 to 10 minutes, watching carefully and stirring several times, until golden brown.

 Cool to room temperature.
-Combine the almonds, basil leaves and garlic in a food processor.
+Combine the almonds, basil leaves, optional mint leaves, and garlic in a food processor.

-Process until the basil is finely chopped.
+Process until the basil and mint are finely chopped.
 Measure out the olive oil in a spouted measuring cup.